-In January 2017, a new bill (SAFE Act H.R.
-113) designed to protect our horses from slaughter was introduced to the U.S House of Representatives by Representative Vern Buchanan (R-FL).
-To read the text of the 2017 bill in PDF form, go here H.R.
-113 SAFE Act.
+In May 2021, a new bill (The Save America's Forgotten Equines H.R.
+3355) designed to protect our horses from slaughter was introduced to the U.S House of Representatives by Representatives Jan Schakowsky (D-IL) and Vern Buchanan (R-FL).
 We ask everyone to contact their representatives and urge them support this legislation.
 We must continue to push for this much needed change!

 It is equally imperative to continue reducing the demand for horse meat among the primary consumers overseas.
 The Mexico ban was an important step in the process – Canada is next.
 Animals’ Angels continues to provide the EU Commission with first hand documentation into the brutality of the Canadian slaughter industry and the fraudulent nature of the kill buyers who supply the plants with their horses with the hopes that the EU legislators will make the only logical decision possible: ban all imports of horse meats from the Americas, period.

 - What else can you do?